Pupil Leadership

 Our Head Pupil team, lead on a range of initiatives and are a huge support for staff and pupils in the school.
 They represent the school on many levels, and are proud to do so.
 They are elected through a rigorous application and presentation process, demonstrating why they think they have the skills to make a difference to the school community.
 They lead our church services, attend key community events, attend and support the leadership of the Pupil Council, and model the high expectations we have for behaviour and attitudes in our school.

-Head Boy: Yusuph Head Girl: Mia
+Head Boy: Sidney Head Girl: Nevaya

-Pupil Council
+School Council

 A strong pupil voice has clear benefits for the school community.
 At Shorne, we pride ourselves on our students having a voice.
 We value their views on every aspect of school life.
 We want to nurture a culture where all children feel listened to, valued, respected, and empowered.
 The Pupil Council representatives meet regularly throughout each term.
 Each class has two representatives who are elected by their peers.
 They meet to discuss important and current issues within the school and devise questions to take back to their classes, enabling all to be a part of school development and improvement.
 Pupil Council representatives are often asked to represent the school during community events.